2019 Camping World 400

 The 2019 Camping World 400 was a Monster Energy NASCAR Cup Series race that was held on June 30, 2019 at Chicagoland Speedway in Joliet, Illinois.
 Contested over 267 laps on the 1.5 mi intermediate speedway, it was the 17th race of the 2019 Monster Energy NASCAR Cup Series season.
 Alex Bowman won the race, recording his first career Cup Series victory, while Kyle Larson, Joey Logano, Jimmie Johnson and Brad Keselowski rounded out the top 5.

-This was the last NASCAR race at Chicagoland Speedway, as the track lost all three of its 2020 race dates due to scheduling conflicts because of the COVID-19 pandemic.

 Report

 Background

 Chicagoland Speedway, the track where the race will be held.

 Chicagoland Speedway is a 1.5 mi tri-oval speedway in Joliet, Illinois, southwest of Chicago.
 The speedway opened in 2001 and currently hosts NASCAR racing.
 Until 2011, the speedway also hosted the IndyCar Series, recording numerous close finishes including the closest finish in IndyCar history.
 The speedway is owned and operated by International Speedway Corporation and located adjacent to Route 66 Raceway.